Heavybullets8/zfs-scrubber/README.md

 This repository contains a Bash script designed to perform ZFS pool scrubbing and cleanup operations within a Docker container, specifically designed for Talos Linux.
 The script supports sending real-time notifications via Pushover when a scrub starts and completes.

+Really just for my personal use, but I open sourced it, in the event someone else finds it useful.

 ## Usage

 ### Environment Variables